top of page

 Yosemite Valley Chapel

-Lower Yosemite Falls Trailhead: Lower Yosemite Falls is a popular, 1-mile loop trail that rewards visitors with a 320-foot waterfall.
-It’s completely doable for people of all ages.
+Lower Yosemite Falls Trail: Lower Yosemite Falls is a popular, 1.2-mile loop trail that ends with a 320-foot waterfall.
+Keep an eye out—we spotted a bear from the trail!

 taft point el capitan yosemite valley national park